 Outwardly, Powell began to change the year she turned seventeen.
 “I was practically six-feet tall with no waist.
 I was massive.
 Not fat, just big.
 I looked like a football player,” she says.
 A twice-weekly swim class helped shape her body into more svelte proportions.
 Powell emphasizes that she’s never dieted in her life.
 It was exercising that naturally changed her body.
 Also, after much pleading and begging on Powell’s part, her mother finally bought her contact lenses.
 “It made a big difference because all of I sudden I could see myself.
 I didn’t know what I looked like under my glasses.”

-Juliette Powell chats with Faze reporters Vanessa and Liane.
+Juliette Powell chats with Faze reporters Vanessa Rodriguez and Liane Beam.

 Evolving from the burden of insecurity requires more than superficial changes.
 Contact lenses and a growing elegance helped Powell’s confidence, but she had also begun to recognize that her will power would be her catalyst for re-invention.
 This newfound vision motivated her to seize opportunities that came her way, and if the opportunities weren’t there, to create them.